nodejs/node/doc/guides/contributing/pull-requests.md

 ### Commit Squashing

-In most cases, do not squash commits that you add to your pull request during the review process.
+In most cases, do not squash commits that you add to your Pull Request during the review process.
 When the commits in your Pull Request land, they may be squashed into one commit per logical change.
 Metadata will be added to the commit message (including links to the Pull Request, links to relevant issues,